 "I'll see you, then," she said, heading towards the door.
 "Goodnight, Herr Engelhardt."

 "Goodnight, Ms. Lukashenko," he said, watching her go.
 She couldn't quite make out his expression, but it occurred to her then that she was not the only one who'd wanted to find out more about the other.
-He himself had said, earlier, that he'd wanted to know more about her.
+He did say, earlier, that he wanted to know more about her.

-Is that why he agreed to talk with me? she wondered as she closed the door behind her, ignoring her heart pounding as she walked down the hall.
+Is that why he agreed to talk with me? she wondered as she closed the door behind her.
 Because he sees this as an opportunity to learn more about me?